Symbiote (comics): Fictional history

 The Venom symbiote eventually becomes too much for Eddie to handle, and he separates himself from it.
 This separation causes a telepathic scream that is heard by the other corrupted symbiotes, who then invade Earth.
 Eddie, Spider-Man and Scarlet Spider team up against the invasion.
 The battle comes to an end when Eddie rebinds with Venom, causing another scream which results in the symbiotes committing suicide.

 While bonded to Flash Thompson as part of Project Rebirth, who originally struggled to control it, the symbiote developed a slight affection for him.
 It is later established that the host's mental state affects the symbiote just as much as the other way around: Venom's first child, the Carnage symbiote, is as psychotic as its host, Cletus Kasady, and the Venom suit's explosiveness worsened after bonding with Angelo Fortunato and Mac Gargan, both of whom are career criminals.
 Likewise, the various symbiotes bonded to heroes are not shown to be as twisted, though they do occasionally struggle with aggression.

 A swarm of Brood that had been overtaken by symbiotes later invade the S.W.O.R.D. satellite and possess all of its inhabitants, including Deathbird and her unborn child, to expand the symbiote Imperium.
 However, Spider-Man, bonded to a second symbiote, defeats the symbiotes with help from his class at Jean Grey's School.

-The Klyntar were later raided by the Poisons with help from Haze Mancer, a symbiote poacher, resulting in the apparent death of the Agents of the Cosmos and the abduction of all the symbiotes.
-The abducted symbiotes were later modified by the Poisons so they could be used on the superheroes on Earth, in order for the Poisons to consume.
-After the defeat of the Poisons, the surviving symbiotes were returned to Klyntar.

 When the body of Grendel, the dragon-like composite symbiote defeated by Thor, is discovered on Earth, this reawakens Knull enough to allow him to control the creature.
-It is subsequently stopped by the combined efforts of Venom and Miles Morales, and is later incinerated by Eddie, denying Knull the chance to escape Klyntar.
+It is subsequently stopped by Venom and Miles Morales, and is later incinerated by Eddie, denying Knull the chance to escape Klyntar.